We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Even if you’ve had exacerbations before and know what to do, it’s still a good idea to contact your doctor.
 An acute exacerbation of asthma is serious and can even become life-threatening.
 That’s why it’s important to recognize the symptoms early and to take appropriate action.

-An asthma attack can pass quickly with or without medication.
+An exacerbation can pass quickly with or without medication.
 It can also last for many hours.
 The longer it goes on, the more likely it is to affect your ability to breathe.
-The signs and symptoms of an acute exacerbation include:
+The signs and symptoms of an acute exacerbation or attack of asthma include:

 - decreased lung function

 These signs and symptoms should be considered a medical emergency.
-You should call your doctor immediately if any of them occur.
+Call your doctor immediately if any of them occur.

 - upper respiratory infections